crock/WebDevShowcase/README.md

-# WorkSauce - Custom SSG Demo
+# Web Dev Showcase - Custom SSG Demo

-WorkSauce is a showcase and archive of the top-ranked web developer portfolios as indexed by Google.
+**Web Dev Showcase** is a showcase and archive of the top-ranked web developer portfolios as indexed by Google.

 _This project is a demonstration of how to build a static site generator (SSG) from scratch using Python._